-Home / GraphQL API
+Home / Highnote API

 query HelloHighnote { ping }

-The GraphQL type system provides five scalar types or primitive values: Int
+GraphQL is a specification that provides a type system.
+The GraphQL type system provides five scalar types or primitive values:

 Tools such as graphiql use introspection to render documentation, type hints, and client-side validations.
 You can try it out with the Highnote GraphQL Explorer.

 interface can be retrieved with one query.
+Refer to the following query for an example:

 query NodeQuery { node(id: "PAYMENT_CARD_ID") { ... on CardProduct { __typename id name } ... on PaymentCard { __typename id last4 } } }